skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 At last they reach the central square (which, as in Crossway, is called such despite being circular) and stare upwards in wonder.
 They are now at the feet of the great dark Citadel of Fol Thron.
-The building bears the frame of Dwarven make, although many sharp spikes and pointy towers have been added on since the initial construction, giving the place a malevolent appearance.
+The building bears the frame of dwarven make, although many sharp spikes and pointy towers have been added on since the initial construction, giving the place a malevolent appearance.
 Many bridges and balconies cling to the sides of the towers as they reach ever upwards.
 While it